Zachve4037/OCR_App/README.md

 if you encounter some of them.
 If you want to run the executable file, feel free to do so.
 I strongly suggest to pull the repository, create a virtual environment and then run the app.
+If you are encountering some problems with installing paddleocr, try installing this paddleocr==2.7.2 .